 What is Cyber Liability Insurance?

-• Notification costs – including investigating, responding to and resolving an actual or suspected data breach, and alerting potentially affected people.
+- Notification costs – including investigating, responding to, and resolving an actual or suspected data breach, and alerting potentially affected people.
 You might need mailings, call centers, or even additional staff.

-• Credit monitoring costs – companies trying to mitigate a security breach often provide free credit reports or monitoring, as well as identity theft insurance costs to defend claims by state or federal regulators.
+- Credit monitoring costs – companies trying to mitigate a security breach often provide free credit reports or monitoring, as well as identity theft insurance costs to defend claims by state or federal regulators.

-• Ransom payments – sadly, hackers can (and have) taken networks and databases hostage.
+- Ransom payments – sadly, hackers can (and have) taken networks and databases, hostage.
 Liability insurance would cover ransom payments, as well as costs for data recovery and restoration and loss from business interruption.

-• Fines and penalties – with new data privacy laws emerging, the penalties for failing to protect consumer data could be substantial.
+- Fines and penalties – with new data privacy laws emerging, the penalties for failing to protect consumer data could be substantial.

-• Third party liability – if allegations of negligence or failure to take reasonable measures to prevent a security breach arise then, a third party business could be held responsible.
+- Third-party liability – if allegations of negligence or failure to take reasonable measures to prevent a security breach arise then, a third-party business could be held responsible.

-• Crisis management costs – to track and contain both the cyber threat and the fallout, you may need forensic investigators, professional crisis management, or strategic communications support.
+- Crisis management costs – to track and contain both the cyber threat and the fallout, you may need forensic investigators, professional crisis management, or strategic communications support.

-Cyber liability insurance is an increasingly important risk management tool that organizations rely on as a part of a larger, comprehensive cyber security and privacy breach response plan.
+Cyber liability insurance is an increasingly important risk management tool that organizations rely on as a part of a larger, comprehensive cybersecurity and privacy breach response plan.
 Take note that cyber liability insurance is different from technology errors and omissions (tech E&O) insurance, which is designed to protect companies that provide technology products and services, such as computer software manufacturers.
 Cyber liability insurance covers the fallout from a particular breach of customer or client data.